iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

   // !end
 ```

-Unfortunately, this fix hampers the generator ability to automatically add more services when re-generating, but keeping the "\<DEFAULT>" tag will remove the edits upon re-generation.
+Unfortunately, this fix hampers the feathers-plus generator ability to automatically add more services when re-generating, but keeping the "\<DEFAULT>" tag will remove the edits upon re-generation.

 Another type error (mostly due to TypeScript inability to match complex types) is fixed by an edit that adds ```... as any``` at the end of the statements (and removing "\<DEFAULT> tags):